lauraGgit/OpenCourt/README.md

     python scotus-runner.py -s 1 -t 5 -x False -g True -o casestiny.json -j graphtiny.json -m 0

+It can be helpful to run the scraper in the background using nohup, as the process on a single core takes upwards of 11 hours.
+There is no explicit logging in the code but the following command will rewrite out the standard out, errors, and cases.json to a log file.

+    nohup python scotus-runner.py parms &> log.txt

 ####Running Step 3 Example - Building the Graph

     python scotus-runner.py -i Downloaded/cases.json -x False -j graphtiny.json -m 1